mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

    :ref:`SANSConvertToWavelength <algm-SANSConvertToWavelength>`.
 7. Scale the data set using :ref:`SANSScale <algm-SANSScale>`.
 This will multiply the data set with the absolute scale and divide by the sample volume.
-8. This step creates the adjustment workspaces using :ref:`SANSCreateAdjustmentWorkspaces <algm-SANSCreateAdjustmentWorkspaces>`.
+8. This step creates the adjustment workspaces by *Create SANS Adjustment Workspaces*.
    This uses the input *TransmissionWorkspace* and *DirectWorkspace* workspaces.
 Note that the instrument's components are moved and rotated before they are used by the adjustment algorithm.
 The outputs are a wavelength-adjustment workspace, a pixel-adjustment workspace and a wavelength-and-pixel adjustment